IBM/ibm-cloud-functions-cloudant-trigger/README.md

 ```

 ## Create an action sequence and map to the trigger with a rule
 We now chain together multiple actions using a sequence.
-Here we will connect the packaged Cloudant "read" action with the "process-change" action we just created.
-The parameters (`name` and `color`) output from the cloudant "read" action will be passed automatically to our "process-change" action.
+Here we will connect the packaged Cloudant `read` action with the `process-change` action we just created.
+The parameters (`name` and `color`) output from the cloudant `read` action will be passed automatically to our `process-change` action.
 ``` bash
 wsk action create process-change-cloudant-sequence \
   --sequence Bluemix_${CLOUDANT_INSTANCE}_Credentials-1/read,process-change